April 2025

 Normalised Difference Vegetation Index (NDVI)

-Plant greenness levels remain above average for many parts of the region.
+Plant greenness levels remain below average for parts of the region during the February to April period.

 Click on the scroll bar below the map to compare with previous months.